Fairfield University Ct. and Bridgeport Hospital

 Fairfield University Ct. and Bridgeport Hospital’s Nurse Anesthetist Program was last reviewed 10/2010.
 It was given 10 years accreditation and will be reviewed again 10/2020.
 This shows that the program is very stable.

-Pass Rate for CRNA Boards at Alabama Fairfield University Ct. & Bridgeport Hospital
+Pass Rate for CRNA Boards at Fairfield University Ct. & Bridgeport Hospital

 An average nurse anesthetist salary in Connecticut

-Connecticut CRNA salaries tend to be slightly below the national average and fluctuate around the $130k-150k range.
+Connecticut CRNA salaries tend to be above the national average around $198,750.

 Frequently Asked Questions